 There is high risk of damage to fuel filters if cleaned so replacement is recommended.

-Before storing the tiller, spray a degreaser on greasy and dirty areas, let the it sit for 10-15 minutes then wipe the sprayed area with a clean cloth.
-Rinse off the tiller with a hose and dry completely.
+Spray a degreaser on oil stains.
+Allow the degreaser to sit for 10-15 minutes before wiping with a clean cloth.
+Rinse with a hose and dry completely.

-Clean the tines after each use, and then spray them with a lubricant to protect them from rusting.
+Clean the tines after each use with hose and then spray them with a lubricant to protect them from rusting.

 Check the tires for wear and if they are worn or damaged, replace them.
 Check the air pressure on inflatable tires periodically with a tire gauge to make sure they are at the correct inflation pressure as stamped on the sidewall of the tire.
 Fill with air when necessary.